-- 2. OpenModelica Code 4.2 does the same thing as what Arduino Code 4.2 does.
+2. OpenModelica Code 4.2 does the same thing as what Arduino Code 4.2 does.
 It does two more things than what OpenModelica Code 4.1 does: It makes the blue LED light up for two seconds.
-This is achieved by the command - sComm.delay(2000) "let the blue LED be on for two seconds";
+This is achieved by the command sComm.delay(2000) "let the blue LED be on for two seconds";

 The second thing this code does is to turn the blue LED off.
-This is achieved by the command

-1 digital_out := sComm.cmd_digital_out(1, 9, 0) "turn off blue LED";
+This is achieved by the command digital_out := sComm.cmd_digital_out(1, 9, 0) "This will turn OFF the blue LED";